MicrosoftDocs/azure-dev-docs/articles/python/includes/tutorial-container-web-app/app-service-create-azure-portal-9.md

 ms.date: 07/27/2022
 ---

-Create a webhook so that pushes to the Azure Container Registry trigger updates to the App Service.
+Create a webhook that triggers updates to App Service when new images are pushed to the Azure Container Registry.
 <br><br>
 First, get the application scope credential: